lnurl/luds/XX.md

 Only `verify` URLs the `LN SERVICE` itself issued are answerable; see the issuance rule below. `verify` URLs are opaque to the client, so it sends each one whole rather than a derived identifier.
 A `verify` URL supplied more than once in a single request is treated once: the one-shot response keys collapse duplicates and the stream emits one snapshot frame per distinct URL.

+An `LN SERVICE` that caps how many `verify` URLs one request may carry SHOULD answer a request over its cap with `414`, the status clients already split on (see Client behavior), rather than a generic `400` a client cannot act on.

 ### Detecting stream support

 There is no capability field; support is discovered by content negotiation on the response.
 The client sends `Accept: text/event-stream` and inspects the response `Content-Type`: